440 Huntington Avenue

 - BA in Mathematics & Computer Science, McGill University

-Carla E. Brodley is the Dean of the College of Computer and Information Science.
+Carla E. Brodley is the Dean of the College of Computer and Information Science at Northeastern University.
 Prior to joining Northeastern, she was a professor of the Department of Computer Science and the Clinical and Translational Science Institute at Tufts University (2004-2014).
 Before joining Tufts she was on the faculty of the School of Electrical Engineering at Purdue University (1994-2004).

 Dean Brodley’s numerous leadership positions in computer science as well as her chosen research fields of machine learning and data mining include serving as program co-chair of ICML, co-chair of AAAI, and serving as associate editor of the Journal of AI Research, and the Journal of Machine Learning Research.
-She served on the Defense Science Study Group, the Computer Research Association Board of Directors, the board of the International Machine Learning Society and the AAAI Council.
-Currently, Dean Brodley is a board member of DARPA’s Information Science and Technology (ISAT), an executive committee member of the Northeast Big Data Hub, and serves as a member-at-large of the section on Information, Computing, and Communication of AAAS.
+She has previously served on the Defense Science Study Group, the board of the International Machine Learning Society, the AAAI Council, the executive committee of the Northeast Big Data Hub, and DARPA’s Information Science and Technology (ISAT) Board.
+She is currently serving on the CRA Board of Directors, as a member-at-large of the section on Information, Computing, and Communication of AAAS, and as a member of the advisory committee for the NSF’s Directorate of Computer and Information Science and Engineering.